 Investigating microtia’s causes

-The lab’s current research investigates the causes of microtia, a birth defect that causes the ear to be underdeveloped or, in severe cases, missing entirely.
+The lab’s current research investigates the causes of microtia, a birth defect that results in the ear being underdeveloped or, in severe cases, missing entirely.
 This condition causes hearing loss in more than 90% of cases and often requires reconstructive surgery.

 The lab’s long-term goals are to advance our understanding of microtia and develop research methods that help unravel other birth defects that result from a complicated mix of genetic and environmental factors.

 The Luquetti Lab’s work extends beyond microtia.
 As a contributor to the Craniofacial Outcomes Research and Epidemiology Group (CORE), the lab works closely with other researchers in Seattle Children’s Craniofacial Center, helping design and conduct studies aimed at improving our understanding of craniofacial microsomia and other malformations.